grannycart/bibliography/Long Entries.md

 % Page 569: some ants are capable of controlling the amount they dispense with their sting, so they can inject just enough poison to paralyze their prey, and then store their prey in their nest, alive, for weeks until they eat them.
 % Page 575: A detailed description of the _sound_ of a column of hundreds of thousands of moving army ants: the prey insects scurrying before them, the ant birds chirping around them, and the shuffling of the mass of ants itself.
 (This seems like a natural phenomenon that would be worth experiencing in real life.)
 % Page 588: The army ants and the driver ants hunt by creating pseudopods of ants that spread out slowly from a trunk, rather than a singular ants randomly foraging.
 In Africa the driver ants drive everything before them and consume anything they find, including large animals that do not get out of the way.
 This page contains an awesome descriptive excerpt from the mid-19th Century of driver ants invading a house and the people standing on chairs to escape them.
+% 597: The sheer mass of leafcutter ants (mostly _Atta_) and the amount they consumed is detailed on 597.
+Including the fact that there are few large herbivores in Central and South America because the ants consume most of the vegetation.
+% 607, and some stuff in pages before: the ants use their fungus to act as external pre-digesters of plant matter.
+By growing fungus on the plants, they found a way to consume many plants that are toxic to other insect herbivores.